Facebook Giveaway Rules Template: A Step-by-step Guide (Updated 2021)

 However, you can add an optional ‘Like’ overlay...

 This utilizes the same principles as the old method of Like-Gating, which restricted access to the giveaway with an overlay on the giveaway page which only went away if you Liked the Facebook Page.
 The newer, optional ‘Like’ overlay covers the giveaway page and asks you to Like the Facebook Page, but also provides an option to say ‘No, thank you’ and skip it.
-This still does a great job of getting people to Like your Facebook Page though, as it’s the most prominent action to take on the page.
+This still does a great job of getting people to like your page though, as it’s the most prominent action to take on the page.

 Here’s an example of the Optional Like Overlay: